 When and where did you intern abroad?

-I’m a library science student at the University of Michigan and I was able to do not one, but two international internships in the summer of 2012.
+I’m a library science student at the University of Michigan and I was able to do not one, but two international internships in a summer.
 The first internship was four weeks in Singapore at the National University of Singapore working on information literacy.
 I helped revise their information literacy program for advanced high school students.
 The second internship was at the Uganda National Archives in Entebbe, Uganda where I was part of a team cataloging a previously un-cataloged collection.
 This archive holds a lot of material and cataloging the collection will change the face of scholarship on Uganda worldwide.
 Both internships were really exciting and quite different from each other, which made for a pretty wild summer.
 While doing both internships, I also took the time to travel on weekends; I went to Thailand, Malaya, on safari in Uganda, and, on the way home, Belgium and Netherlands.

 What was the intern application process like?
 What made you successful?